-The Investment Manager also excludes companies which derive any revenues generated from thermal coal mining activities, or more than 20% of their revenue from thermal coal energy generation identified using a combination of third party and/or internal Wellington Management analysis, in addition to the criteria set out in the Exclusion Policy.
+The Investment Manager also excludes companies which derive any revenues generated from thermal coal mining activities, or more than 20% of their revenue from thermal coal energy generation identified using a combination of third party and/or internal Wellington Management analysis, as per the criteria set out in the Exclusion Policy.

-Subject to any stricter criteria at set out herein, the Fund also applies the Exclusion Policy which sets out issuers which are excluded where they have been identified using a combination of third party and/or internal analysis as having a predefined level of involvement in the following areas:
+The Fund also applies the Exclusion Policy which sets out issuers which are excluded where they have been identified using a combination of third party and/or internal analysis as having a predefined level of involvement in the following areas:

-- 1. Production of controversial weapons, including cluster munitions, landmines, biological/chemical weapons, depleted uranium weapons, blinding laser weapons, incendiary weapons, and/or non-detectable fragments; - 2.
-Production of nuclear weapons; - 3.
+1. Production of controversial weapons, including cluster munitions, landmines, biological/chemical weapons, depleted uranium weapons, blinding laser weapons, incendiary weapons, and/or non-detectable fragments;

+- 2. Production of nuclear weapons; - 3.
 Production, distribution, retail or supply of tobacco related products; - 4.
 Thermal coal extraction or thermal coal-based power generation; and - 5.
 Production and generation of oil sands (also known as tar sands).